seugarte/TFM-MasterDS/database_description.md

 The cars_data.csv is a file that contains all the information obtained from the catalogue of second hand cars.

-Concretely, the database containshe next columns:
+Concretely, the database contains the next columns:

 - **Title:** The complete name of the car.
 - **Brand:** The brand of each car.